 If you had chickenpox as a child you may remember the red, painfully itchy blister-like rash, and perhaps the fever and fatigue that came along with it.

 Shingles is caused by the same virus as chickenpox (varicella-zoster) and is a reactivation of the chickenpox virus.
 Reactivation occurs in approximately 10 percent of people who previously had chickenpox.

-Addressing the shingles virus naturally is ideal because the most common causes are a weakened immune system and increased stress levels.
-Natural treatments include essential oils, proper nutrition and natural supplements that provide support for your immune system and help to manage stress.
+Addressing the shingles virus naturally is the most effective way to manage an outbreak.
+Natural treatments include essential oils, proper nutrition, and natural supplements that provide support for your immune system and help to manage stress.

 Up to 20 % of the population will develop shingles in their lifetime, and 1 in 3 people who live to age 80 will develop shingles.

 Shingles usually only affects a small area of just one side of the body and pain is the common initial symptom of shingles.
 A few days later, you may likely see a red rash, but not always since some people have pain without a rash.